Jemoka/blag/content/posts/KBhaml_dipping_into_pytorch.md

 tensor([-1.4672, -0.7089, -0.2645, -0.0598,  0.1239], grad_fn=<AddBackward0>)
 ```

-Now, recall we want _these_ values to be the same as `my_output`.
-They are decidedly not so right now.
+Ah, clearly not `[1,2,3,4,5]`.
+Recall we want these values to be the same as `my_output`, which they isn't doing right now.
 Let's fix that.

 Can you guess what loss function we will use? ...
 That's right, the same exact thing as before!
 Squaring the difference.